Krystal0212/at_flusort/README.md

 </p>

 <p>
-  A lightweight and extensible sorting algorithm package for Dart and Flutter — designed for learning, teaching, and practical usage.
+  A lightweight and extensible sorting algorithm package — designed for practical usage.
 </p>

 ---